2011–12 Birmingham City F.C. season: UEFA Europa League

 The League Cup winners would normally enter the UEFA Europa League at the third qualifying round.
 However, because Manchester City both won the 2011 FA Cup and qualified for the Champions League via their Premier League finishing position, Birmingham entered the competition at the play-off round, one round before the group stages.
 They were drawn to play Nacional, who qualified as sixth-placed team in the Portuguese Primeira Liga and had beaten FH of Iceland and Swedish club Häcken to reach the play-off round.

 Weakened by injuries for the away leg in Madeira, Birmingham gave David Murphy and Nathan Redmond their first appearances of the season, defender Liam Ridgewell played in central midfield alongside winger Jean Beausejour and debutant Jonathan Spector, and 19-year-old Chris Wood played as a lone striker.
 Captain Stephen Carr was making his 100th Birmingham appearance.
 Early in the game, Curtis Davies made a well-timed tackle from behind to prevent Mateus opening the scoring.
 Midway through the half, Steven Caldwell's placed header from a corner struck the foot of the post.
 Just before half time, a loose ball fell to Wood on the edge of the penalty area and his powerful shot rebounded down off the crossbar and back into play.
-Just after the interval, a driven shot from outside the area from the 17-year-old Redmond, playing his first 90 minutes at senior level, was pushed aside by goalkeeper Elisson and returned to Wood who headed against the post.
+Just after the interval, a driven shot from outside the area from the 17-year-old Redmond, playing his first 90 minutes at senior level, was pushed aside by goalkeeper Elisson Aparecido Rosa and returned to Wood who headed against the post.
 The game finished goalless.
 For the home leg, Birmingham had to widen the pitch from its usual 66 m to 68 m to comply with UEFA regulations.
 After an uncertain start, Birmingham took the lead when Murphy fed Redmond who scored with a low drive from 20 yd.
 Nine minutes later, Murphy's header from a Beausejour corner appeared to come off both Luis Alberto and the crossbar before crossing the line.
 After numerous chances to increase the lead, including a curled shot from Redmond that hit the inside of the post, Wood's 84th-minute tap-in secured a 3–0 win and qualification for the group stage.
 With a couple of minutes left, Birmingham gave a debut to 18-year-old striker Akwasi Asante and a first appearance of the season for fellow teenager Jake Jervis.